-This is a collection of photos of the communities located in the Triadelphia District of Logan County, West Virginia.
+This is a collection of photos of the town of Man and some of the other communities located in the Triadelphia District of Logan County, West Virginia.

 A bit of history: Before being called “Man”, it was called “Buffalo City”.